phillipdavidstearns/changemac/README.md

 	-v		verbose output
 ```

 Always run as root.
+The order of options and arguments is important.
+All options must be specified *before* supplying the `[interface]` and optional `[MAC]` arguments.

 ```
 sudo changemac
 ```

-If no interface argument is supplied, it'll prompt you for one.
-You can use `ifconfig` prior to running `changemac` to return a list of devices.
-Those with a MAC address are accepted and can be changed.
+If no interface argument is supplied, you'll be prompted for one.
+Use `ifconfig` prior to running `changemac` to return a list of devices.
+Those with a MAC address are acceptable and can be changed.

 Optionally, you can supply `changemac` with an interface argument: